Horticulture: Recovering from extreme events

 • Make sure the irrigation system is in place and fully operational by the time trees are planted.

-• Mulch newly planted trees after the frost period is past if straw or other material is available.
+• Add mulch to newly planted trees after the frost period is past if straw or other material is available.
 This reduces water losses from soil evaporation.

 Strategies for management of mature stone fruit trees during the dry season